Quran translations: English

 With the increasing population of English-speaking Muslims around the start of the 20th century, three Muslim translations of the Qur'an into English made their first appearance.
 The first was Muhammad Ali's 1917 translation, which is composed from an Ahmadiyya perspective, with some small parts being rejected as unorthodox by the vast majority of Muslims.
 This was followed in 1930 by the English convert to Islam Marmaduke Pickthall's more literalist translation.

 Soon thereafter in 1934, Abdullah Yusuf Ali, published his translation, featuring copious explanatory annotation – over 6000 notes, generally being around 95% of the text on a given page, to supplement the main text of the translation.
 This translation has gone through over 30 printings by several different publishing houses, and is one of the most popular amongst English-speaking Muslims, alongside the Pickthall and Saudi-sponsored Hilali-Khan translations.

 With few new English translations over the 1950–1980 period, these three Muslim translations were to flourish and cement reputations that were to ensure their survival into the 21st century, finding favor among readers often in newly revised updated editions.
 Orientalist Arthur Arberry's 1955 translation and native Iraqi Jew N. J. Dawood's unorthodox translation in 1956 were to be the only major works to appear in the post-war period.
 A. J. Arberry's The Koran Interpreted remains the scholarly standard for English translations, and is widely used by academics.

-The English translation of Kanzul Iman is called The Treasure of Faith, which is translated by Farid Ul Haq.
-It is in simple, easy-to-understand modern-day English.
-Explanations are given in brackets to avoid ambiguity, provide better understanding and references to similar verses elsewhere.